typescript-cheatsheets/react/README.md

 );
 ```

-Perhaps a better alternative to enum though, is just declaring a bunch of strings with union:
+A simpler alternative to enum is just declaring a bunch of strings with union, but this doesn't get autocompletion or syntactic benefits:

 ```tsx
 export declare type Position = 'left' | 'right' | 'top' | 'bottom';